Understanding the Journey: Why Lasting Change Takes Time in Exercise Physiology

 At Innovate Exercise Physiology, we often remind our clients: Progress is a process.

-But First, A Common Question We’ve Been Hearing
+A Common Question We’ve Been Hearing

 From time to time, we hear our clients ask: "Why haven’t I improved more?
 I’ve been doing my exercises for about a month!"

-The answer is: you’re still in the early phase of change.
-A few weeks of consistent exercise is a fantastic start, but it’s just that, a start.
+The answer is simple: you’re still in the early phase of change.
+A few weeks of consistent exercise is a fantastic start, but it’s just that—a start.
 At this point, your body is beginning to adapt.
+You're laying the foundation, waking up muscles, and gently shifting the way you move.

 This isn’t a sign of failure — it’s a sign that your body is doing what it’s supposed to: adapting gradually.